 - Perform this same four-finger test on your forehead area.
 Again, if you can slide four fingers in, the helmet is likely too big.

 - Finally, secure the chin strap, tilt your head forwards, and ask a friend/salesperson to try to lift the helmet forwards off your head.
 If the helmet can roll off your head in this position, it is definitely too big.

-Don’t fall into the trap of thinking that more expensive helmets are inherently safer than cheaper models.
+It goes without saying that motorcycle helmets vary in price.
+But don’t fall into the trap of thinking that more expensive helmets are inherently safer than cheaper models.

-While it is true that more expensive helmets generally have high safety ratings, it is equally possible to find more affordable models that have top-notch safety credentials.
+While it is true that more expensive helmets generally have high safety ratings, it is possible to find more affordable models that have top-notch safety credentials.